Making a career change in Israel. Will I have to?

 Job Networking in Israel

-"I am new in Israel and I hardly know anyone so stop telling me to network!"
+"I am new in Israel and I hardly know anyone so stop telling me to network!".
+True!
+It's hard but persevere.

 What are my employment options?

-Small business owners sometimes discover when they arrive in Israel that their skill or field is difficult to break into or not as lucrative as it was back home.
-English teachers may not be able to secure a job in a public school initially, but they may be able to join private education institutions like Berlitz or Wall Street.
+Small business owners might discover that their skill or field is difficult to break into in Israel and is not as lucrative as it was back home.
+English teachers may not initially be able to secure a job in a public, but they may be able to join private education institutions like Berlitz or Wall Street.
 You might be able to use your grammar skills by writing and editing articles.
 Think outside the box.
 Re-invent yourself.
 There are many online freelancing sites where you can register and find jobs.
-This goes for secretaries too.
-The import export field is a good starting point for you but there are numerous admin or secretarial jobs you can find as a freelancer .
-Israel's Forex industry is always looking for English speakers.
-You will probably work in the sales department.
-Many new Anglo olim of all professions have worked in Forex as a stepping stone.
+There are numerous admin jobs you can find as a freelancer.
 The Ministry of Immigrant Absorption offers courses at substantially reduced rates for new olim.
-Take advantage of these courses.
+Take advantage of them.
 The skills you learn here will stand you in good stead.

 Congratulations!
 Your boss just called you in and told you that you've been promoted.
 You're excited.
 Then he drops a bomb: "Moishe, in your new job you will be required to relocate to Italy.
-You have 6 months to prepare yourself and your family".
+You are leaving in 6 months".

-It slowly sinks in.
+At first you are over the moon and then It slowly begins to sink in.
 You need a plan.
-How are you going to communicate with your co-workers and colleagues?
+How are you going to communicate with your co-workers and colleagues in Italy?
 You don't speak Italian, you can't read Italian and you cannot write Italian.
-To put it mildly you are Italian illiterate.
+To put it plainly you are Italian illiterate.
 You realize that knowing Italian is key to your success.
 The first thing you do is enroll in a course in Italian, you study for at least 6 months and you do all your homework and put it all the effort required.

 Slowly, slowly - Le'at, Le'at - everything is bound to come right.
 If you find that you have lost direction, get professional help.
 Anglo-list works with counselors and psychologists who are experienced in Aliyah related issues.
 They can help you.
 Whatever you choose or job you may have to take, remember it is the first step towards a successful Aliyah.

 Have you made a career change?
-If you'd like to share your experience send an email to: anglolist at gmail dot com and we'll consider it for publication.
+Would you like to share your experience with others?
+Send us an email - anglolist at gmail dot com and we'll consider your story for publication.